csc-training/nomad-school-paphos/docs/01-parallel-programming.md

 - Parallel execution is based on threads or processes (or both) which run at the same time on different CPU cores
 - Processes
+    - Have their own state information and *own memory* address space
     - Interaction is based on exchanging messages between processes
     - MPI (Message passing interface)
 - Threads
+    - Share the memory address space
     - Interaction is based on shared memory, i.e. each thread can access directly other threads data
     - OpenMP, pthreads